Adapt and Stabilize, Then Learn and Optimize: A New Approach to Adaptive LQR

 \subsection{Additional simulations using Gaussian exploration}

-Figure \ref{fig:laplacian_unstable_explore_0.1} compares the four controllers using Gaussian exploration in the case of the marginally unstable Laplacian system without an initial stabilizing feedback gain.
-Here, we provide additional simulations for the Laplacian system with an initial stabilizing feedback gain, and for the quadrotor.
-All simulations use $Q = 10I$ and $R = I$.
-For the Laplacian system, the exogenous noise standard deviation is set to 0.1, and for the quadrotor, the exogenous noise standard deviation is set to 0.01 (although Appendix \ref{app:high_noise_sims} provides a discussion of the results for higher noise levels).
+Figure \ref{fig:laplacian_stable_explore_0.01} shows simulation results for the Laplacian system with an initial stabilizing controller but very little exploration.
+Even when an initial stabilizing controller is given, indirect adaptive control can still perform poorly cost-wise if there is not enough excitation to learn effectively, and we see in Figure \ref{fig:laplacian_stable_explore_0.01} that MRAC-LQR outperforms other methods in this scenario due to its active stabilization at every time step.

-In Figure \ref{fig:laplacian_stable_explore_0.1}, we see that when an initial stabilizing controller is given and the magnitude of the exploratory signal is significant - ideal conditions for indirect adaptive control methods - MRAC-LQR still performs just as well as the nominal CE method, which is typically the best-performing indirect adaptive control method.
-However, even when an initial stabilizing controller is given, indirect adaptive control can still perform poorly if there is not enough excitation to learn effectively, and we see in Figure \ref{fig:laplacian_stable_explore_0.01} that MRAC-LQR outperforms other methods in this scenario due to its active stabilization at every time step.
-Finally, in Figure \ref{fig:quadrotor_low_noise}, we compare MRAC-LQR to the nominal CE approach on an aerial platform that will fall out of the air in the absence of adaptation, and we see that MRAC-LQR is able to keep the quadrotor much more level.
+Figure \ref{fig:quadrotor_low_noise} shows simulation results for the quadrotor, which will fall out of the air in the absence of adaptation and is thus open-loop unstable with an unstable initial controller.
+Here, we compare MRAC-LQR only to the baseline optimal controller and to the nominal CE approach, which was consistently the best-performing competitor to MRAC-LQR in our simulations.
+We see that MRAC-LQR is able to stabilize faster than the nominal CE approach, keeping the quadrotor more level and the accumulated cost lower.